coreruleset/documentation/README.md

 ## Cloning this repository

 After getting hugo, just clone this repository to work locally.
-This was you can edit and verify quickly that everything is working properly before creating a new pull request.
+This way you can edit and verify quickly that everything is working properly before creating a new pull request.

-To clone, use the recursive version so you will be getting also the theme to render the pages properly:
+To clone, use the *recursive* option so you will be getting also the theme to render the pages properly:

 ```bash
 git clone --recursive git@github.com:coreruleset/documentation.git